Saksham-13/sahai/posts/acnescars.md

 ---
-title: How Acne Scars affected my Self-confidence
+title:  'How Acne Scars affected my Self-confidence'
 date: '2021-06-09'
 tags: [acne,self-esteem]
 description: How to improve our self confidence?